 We propose a hierarchical arbitration policy to schedule tasks to FG cores.
 We logically divide the FG cores evenly among the CG cores.
-Each set of FG cores is controlled by an arbiter.
+Each of these sets of FG cores is controlled by an arbiter.
 The arbiter assigns tasks to FG cores from CG cores in a priority ordering - a different CG core has priority on each arbiter.
 This ensures even sharing of FG cores when we have an even load across the CG cores.
-If the top-priority CG core for that arbiter no longer has any FG tasks, or there are idle FG cores for that arbiter, the arbiter checks the next CG core on its priority list (where each arbiter has a unique priority order).
+If the top-priority CG core for that arbiter no longer has any tasks to map to FG cores, or there are idle FG cores for that arbiter, the arbiter will check the next CG core on its priority list (where each arbiter will have a unique priority order).
 This ensures that one CG core with a larger load is able to utilize all FG cores.
-Detailed load balancing studies will be future work.